 Establish distribution partnerships for primary care.
-A substantial portion of dermatology is practiced in primary care.
-Based on the adoption progress we make within dermatology and integrated primary care networks, we plan to eventually access the primary care market more broadly by potentially establishing distribution relationships with companies that focus on these physicians.
+A substantial portion of dermatologic care is practiced in primary care.
+We plan to eventually access the primary care market more broadly by potentially establishing distribution relationships with companies that focus on these physicians.
 An ideal partner would have several hundred total sales professionals who access the primary care market with experience selling genomic diagnostic products.
-Alternatively, we may hire sales representatives to make direct calls to primary care offices.
-We recently announced an agreement with Sonora Quest that allows them to be the exclusive laboratory in Arizona to offer the DMT to its vast network of healthcare providers.
+We have an agreement with Sonora Quest Laboratories ("Sonora Quest") that allows Sonora Quest to be the exclusive laboratory in Arizona and to offer the DMT to its vast network of healthcare providers.